PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Hashing/Basic Hashing.md

 - The collision creates a problem because each index in a hash table is supposed to store only one value.

 A good hash function may not prevent the collisions completely however it can reduce the number of collisions.
-Different methods to find a good hash function,
+Different methods to find a good hash function :

 1. Division Method : h(k) = k mod m [ k is a key and m is the size of the hash table ]